nycdatasci/bootcamp/Docker/docker-quickstart.md

 ### 2.5 Remove a stopped container

-If you didn't use `--rm` flag when you start a container, then you need to manually remove it.
+If you didn't use `--rm` flag when you start a container, then you need to manually remove it after it being stopped.

 - to remove a stopped container, you first need to find the CONTAINER ID via: